PandasThumb/pandasthumb.github.io/_posts/2024/2024-11-10--dembskiewert2.md

 ### A burden of proof ###

-By not explaing how their arguments work, in spite of 400+ pages of explanation, Dembski and Ewert are engaged in wish-fulfillment.
+By not explaining how their arguments work, in spite of 400+ pages of explanation, Dembski and Ewert are engaged in wish-fulfillment.
 They have "wished upon a star".
 But it is not true that, as the song claims, that if you do, "your dreams come true".
 Dembski and Ewert do not fill in the blanks, not even close.
 They do go off sideways into irreducible complexity arguments, and they do repeatedly claim that evolutionary biologists argue that natural selection will always succeed in meeting challenges.
 As the passenger pigeon about that, or the Great Auk, or the Dodo, or the Carolina Paroquet, or the mammoth.
 Or the trilobites, or the seed ferns. or the ammonites.

 It is still possible for them to answer my objections by filling in the blanks.
-Saying that this is unfair, because biologists have not outlined every last step of the evolution of a complicated biological adaptation is no ex cuse.
+Saying that this is unfair, because biologists have not outlined every last step of the evolution of a complicated biological adaptation is no excuse.
 I'll be happy to hear from them how their arguments actually work.
 We're waiting ...